bunto/bunto-assets/README.md

 [travis]: https://travis-ci.org/bunto/bunto-assets

-# Bunto 3 Assets
+# Bunto Assets

-Bunto 3 assets is an asset pipeline using Sprockets 3 to build especially for Bunto 3.
+Bunto assets is an asset pipeline using Sprockets (v3) to build especially for Bunto.
 It utilizes new features of both Sprockets and Bunto to achieve a clean and extensible assets platform for Bunto.

 ## Using Bunto Assets with Bunto